benbuck/finestray/README.md

 window not be visible, and also not show in the taskbar (the usual behavior when a window is minimized) in order to reduce visual clutter.

+> [!NOTE]
+> This is a pre-release version, so it will likely have problems.
+Please report any [issues](https://github.com/benbuck/finestray/issues) that you find.

 ## Basic Operation

 After launching the Finestray application, it will add an icon for itself to your tray.
 The icon looks like this: